CubeSkyy/ist-sdis/hub-ws-cli/README.md

 ## Instructions for using Maven

-You must start jUDDI and server first.
+You must first start the server.
+If using jUDDI, change the <uddi.url> attribute in base pom.

 The default WSDL file location is ${basedir}/src/wsdl .
 The WSDL URL location can be specified in pom.xml